Selling up? Don’t double your trouble

 A few months down the line, having taken stock and re-evaluated your position, you decide to take on the market again and give it another go.
 You remarket with a different corporate finance adviser or estate agent and soon receive a positive approach from a promising buyer which leads to a successful sale.

 How would you now feel if you received a claim from your original adviser or agent for a success fee following the sale?
 You might think that sounds ridiculous – after all, they had nothing to do with the ultimate sale.
-Well, following a recent case in the High Court concerning the sale of Birmingham City Football Club, that doesn’t necessarily matter.
+Well, following a case in the High Court in 2010 concerning the sale of Birmingham City Football Club, that doesn’t necessarily matter.

 Double fees anyone?